JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-13-artifactory2.md

 ---
 layout: post
 title: Getting the most out of Artifactory
-published: false
+published: true
 comments: true
 img: img/blog/artifactory2.png
 ---

-In my previous [blogpost]({% post_url 2015-08-06-artifactory %}) I described how to set up your own private Maven repository with Artifactory in 30 minutes.
-Today we will make things more interesting and take our setup to the next level.
+My previous [blogpost]({% post_url 2015-08-06-artifactory %}) described how to set up your own private Maven repository with Artifactory in 30 minutes.
+This second and final part will make things more interesting and take your setup to the next level.

 You will learn how to:

 - handle library projects with dependencies
+- securely provide username and password
+- work with snapshot and release builds
 - configure custom repositories
 - manage user access

-- securely provide username and password
-- work with snapshot and release builds
+All source code is [available on Github](https://github.com/JeroenMols/ArtifactoryExample) as usual.

-Note that the material presented here can quite easily be extended to be applicable in a broader scope beyond Android.
+Note that the material presented here can quite easily be extended to be applicable beyond Android.

-All source code is available on Github as usual.

 ## Library projects with dependencies
 Imagine if your Android library project itself has dependencies.
-In that case the application using the library wouldn't be able to compile until it provides all dependencies the library requires.
+Then the application using the library wouldn't be able to run unless it provides all dependencies the library requires.

-To better understand this, consider the a new library `AwesomeAdvancedLibrary`, which makes use of [Guava](https://github.com/google/guava) to *awesomize* a `String`.
-When including this library we want the application to be agnostic of the fact that the library is using Guava.
-Hence we do not want to have anything like this:
+To better understand this, consider the new [`AwesomeAdvancedLibrary`](https://github.com/JeroenMols/ArtifactoryExample/blob/master/AwesomeAdvancedLibrary/awesomeadvancedlibrary/src/main/java/com/jeroenmols/awesomeadvancedlibrary/AwesomeConvertor.java) which makes use of [Guava](https://github.com/google/guava) to *awesomize* a `String`.
+The application using this libary should be agnostic of this dependency.
+Hence we do not want to define two dependencies:

 ```groovy
 dependencies {